JerryPan2718/NP-Complete-Efficient-Solver/README.md

     - i based on the ranking of sorted (profit/duration)
 - 1440 * (2 ** n)

+3. Local swap (Edward)
+- 2/3 OP
+- 3 OP is really good for TSP
+4.

 Experiments:
 1. Genetic Algorithm (solver_Genetic.py)
 - Initialize a reasonably good output using Greedy Algorithm, and then use Genetic Algorithm to optimize based on our reasonably good output